Your Holiday Gift Guide for Food Lovers & Home Cooks

 One Use Gadgets

 Your home chef likely doesn’t need or want an avocado slicer, pizza scissors, cherry pitter, banana slicer, egg cracker, or {insert specific produce here} peeler.
 There are a million gadgets that only do one thing that are a waste of space and are just unnecessary.
-Most of the gadgets above can easily be replaced with a knife.
+Most of these “innovations” can be replaced by one simple tool: a knife.
+A regular knife.
+The same knife they already use for literally everything.

 Don’t do it, unless they specifically ask for one.